SiegfriedFabian/MergeFilesToPDF/README.md

 ```

 - `path/to/files/folder`: Replace this with the path to the folder containing the PDF and/or image files you want to merge.
 - `NAME`: Replace this with the name you want for the output PDF file.
-The output file will be saved as `NAME.pdf` in the same directory as the script.
+The output file will be saved as `NAME.pdf` in the provided folder `path/to/files/folder`.

 ### Example